Stalled Integrations

 No Welcome speech made to the acquired employees

-No communication on integration progress
+No integration progress communications

 No announcement of completion